 What if “working out” isn’t the only way to exercise, move your tissues, and strengthen your body?
+Moving tissues beyond exercise is easier than you think!
 When we go beyond thinking of movement as exercise that repetitively shifts one or several parts of our body from one spot to another and we start to look for other ways to stimulate our tissues with the goal of improving circulation, building resilience, and facilitating regeneration, we find more opportunities to both move AND exercise.
 Watch this short video (in which my hair is fiery bright because I was filming the ORANGE workouts in our color series that day) for my expressive thoughts on ways to move our tissues beyond exercise.

 We can move our bodies on purpose, and our bodies can also be moved by others and by our environment.
 My dog can jump on me and knock me over.
 My chair is shaping my buns right now.
 The light coming through my window woke me up and prompted me to open my eyes this morning.
 The colder weather is motivating me to haul wood for my fireplace.
 I slept weird last night on a new pillow, and I woke up with a stiff neck, so I will ask my husband to rub it later.

 My dog forced all my tissues to move and absorb impact.
 My chair isn’t comfortable, so I change positions a lot (this is a good thing).
-Daylight moved my eyelids from closed to open, and it provided Vitamin D which gives me energy for further motion.
+Daylight moved my eyelids from closed to open, helping my circadian rhythm, which gives me energy for further motion.
 Chilly air makes me shiver and chop wood.
 The pillow put me in a slightly different position which forced my neck into a position it didn’t like.
 Exercise isn’t the only thing moving us.
 Lots of stuff is moving us (moving our tissues) all the time.

 Here are 5 ways to move your tissues beyond exercise: